-If you continue to struggle with a low mood, drop music as a form of therapy and find a counselor or look for an online psychologist Australia.
+If you continue to struggle with a low mood, drop music as a form of therapy and find a counsellor or look for an online psychologist in Australia.
 Remember when it comes to your health you should only engage in all that you find helpful, meaningful and joyful.

 How can I make use of music for mental health?

 There are three ways you can incorporate music as part of your alternative treatments:

 Sharing music that you enjoy with those close to you is a great way of boosting mood and feeling a sense of connection.
 You can also share music by going to a concert or a local gig.
 Alternatively, you can start a music club along the lines of a book club to connect with music and one another.